-Becoming a first-time mother has been one of the most humbling—yet painful—experiences of my life.
+Becoming a new mom has been one of the most humbling—yet painful—experiences of my life.
 No one ever told me I would give birth to an entirely new version of myself the day I gave birth to my son.

 No one said that once life falls back into a somewhat more manageable schedule, I would be left living with a body and brain I no longer recognized.